Last updated date: Reason for update:

 The licence holder then wishes to undertake another environmental study which involved release of Tc‑99m tracer into a city harbour to study mixing current flows to establish how sewage outfall is being dispersed.

-If inappropriately implemented, there is a potential for release of Tc-99m into the environment at concentrations such that the dose to a member of the public could exceed 1 mSv.
+If inappropriately implemented, there is a potential for release of Tc-99m into the environment at concentrations such that the annual dose to a member of the public could exceed 1 mSv.
 The previously approved safety assessment did not address release to city harbour.

 ARPANSA was also consulted by the licence holder on the regulatory implications of an environmental study that investigated critical pathways, and assessed the impact of uptake by flora and fauna.
 Advice was sought on the basis that the safety implications were notable (sensitive) even though under the threshold for environmental impact.